JLW-7/wally-c/README.md

 * **Small and Portable**: Simple, miniature form that is easy to place or carry around.

-* **Adorable and Fun To Use**: Intentionally cute penguin design, child-like voice and various on-screen emojis for interaction.
+* **Adorable and Fun To Use**: Intentionally cute penguin design, child-like voice, and on-screen interactive emojis.

 ## Demo